Nivin Pauly: Continued success and critical acclaim (2016–2021)

-Recent Work (2022–present)
+Recent work, career fluctuations and resurgence (2022–present)

 The fantasy film Mahaveeryar was Nivin's first release of the year directed by Abrid Shine and was released on 21 July 2022, to critical acclaim.
-However, the film was average at the box office.
+However, the film underperformed at the box office.
 The climax of the film was later changed, which was better received by the audience.
 The teaser of Mahaveeryar garnered 6 million views within 24 hours of its launch making it the then most viewed teaser in Malayalam cinema.
-His next film, action thriller Padavettu, an action thriller directed by debutant Liju Krishna had its theatrical release on 21 October 2022, to critical acclaim from the critics and performed well at the box office.
+His next film, action thriller Padavettu, an action thriller directed by debutant Liju Krishna had its theatrical release on 21 October 2022, to critical acclaim from the critics but didn't performed well at the box office.
 The trailer of Padavettu was launched to a full house at the inaugural match of the Indian Super League 2022 at the Jawaharlal Nehru International Stadium, Kochi; making it the first film to have the trailer launch at the ISL.
-This was followed by the comedy drama Saturday Night, directed by Rosshan Andrrews which explores the relationship between four friends was released on 4 November 2022.It received largely negative reviews from critics and audiences and failed at the box office.
+This was followed by the comedy drama Saturday Night, directed by Rosshan Andrrews, which released on 4 November 2022.
+It received largely negative reviews from both the critics and audience, alike, and failed at the box office.
 In 2023, Nivin appeared on screen as Mattanchery Moidu in Rajeev Ravi's film Thuramukham.
-The movie was critically acclaimed and Nivin was praised for his sublime performance but overall the film received mixed reviews.
+Though it opened to mixed reviews, Nivin was praised for his sublime performance.
+Then he appeared in Ramachandra Boss & Co which received negative reviews and ended up as a box office bomb.

-In 2024, he starred in the film Varshangalkku Shesham directed by Vineeth Sreenivasan In which he had a cameo appearance as Nithin Molly which received widespread praise from the audience for his performance and was a hit at the box office and his next film Malayalee from India, directed by Dijo Jose Antony was released to mixed reviews from critics and audiences was underperformed at box office.
+In 2024, he appeared in Varshangalkku Shesham, directed by Vineeth Sreenivasan, in a cameo role as Nithin Molly which received widespread praise from the audience for his performance and the film was a commercial success.
+His next film Malayalee from India, directed by Dijo Jose Antony, was released to mixed reviews and underperformed at the box office.

+After a series of commercial setbacks, he made a huge comeback with the Christmas 2025 release Sarvam Maya, directed by Akhil Sathyan, the son of Sathyan Anthikad.
+It received generally positive reviews and became a huge commercial success, grossing over ₹150 crores worldwide and marking a revival in his career.

-His next release is a Tamil film, Yezhu Kadal Yezhu Malai, directed by Ram.
-His upcoming projects are Action Hero Biju 2, Gangster of Mundanmala,Shekara Varma Rajavu and Benz.
+His film Baby Girl, a medical thriller directed by Arun Varma, was released on 23 January 2026.
+His upcoming projects include the Tamil film Yezhu Kadal Yezhu Malai, directed by Ram, as well as Action Hero Biju 2, Gangster of Mundanmala, Bethlehem Kudumba Unit, Shekara Varma Rajavu, and the LCU entry Benz.
 He has also announced a new project titled Dear Students, which will be produced under his home banner.